-- analyze recent trends and curricula theory, models and developments - demonstrate use of relevant pedagogical skills, practices and philosophies - describe prominent themes, issues and opportunities in content knowledge, with emphasis on social and environmental justice - apply developmentally and culturally appropriate content, instructional and assessment strategies - determine applicable departmental, school level and First Nation protocol and practices identify learning resources supporting the planning and teaching of an educational program
+- analyze recent trends and curricula theory, models and developments - demonstrate use of relevant pedagogical skills, practices and philosophies - describe prominent themes, issues and opportunities in content knowledge, with emphasis on social and environmental justice - apply developmentally and culturally appropriate content, instructional and assessment strategies [SEP] - determine applicable departmental, school level and First Nation protocol and practices - identify learning resources supporting the planning and teaching of an educational program [2]

-COURSE FORMAT
+COURSE FORMAT SEP

-This course will be a total of 45 class hours.
-Classes will include inquiry, hands-on activities, collaborative work, presentations, discussions, videos, lecture and guest speakers.
-The text will be used extensively, as well as other readings, curriculum documents, media and guest speakers.
+Classes will include presentations, inquiry, hands-on activities, collaborative work, discussions, videos, lectures and guest speakers.
+The text will be used as well as other readings, curriculum documents, media and guest speakers.
 Students are expected to attend regularly, complete all assignments, come to class ready and prepared to learn, and participate actively in class activities.